LiveRamp

-LiveRamp Holdings, Inc. (commonly LiveRamp), is a San Francisco, California-based SaaS company that offers a data connectivity platform whose services include data onboarding, the transfer of offline data online for marketing purposes.
+LiveRamp Holdings, Inc. (commonly LiveRamp), is a US SaaS company that offers a data connectivity platform whose services include data onboarding, the transfer of offline data online for marketing purposes.

 The company now known as LiveRamp was created from the combination of Acxiom (founded in 1969) and a company it acquired named LiveRamp in 2014.
 The company eventually took the LiveRamp name, after spinning off the Acxiom Marketing Services (AMS) division to global advertising network Interpublic Group of Companies.

 The company has offices in the United States, Europe, Australia, and Asia.

 History

 Acxiom foundation and early years

 Acxiom was founded in 1969 as Demographics, Inc. by Charles D. Ward in Conway, Arkansas.
 The company was initially involved in producing mailing lists using phonebooks and payroll processing.
-In 1980, the company changed its name to Conway Communications Exchange, and in 1983 it incorporated as CCX Network, Inc. and made its first public offering.
+In 1980, the company changed its name to Conway Communications Exchange, and in 1983, it incorporated as CCX Network, Inc. and made its first public offering.
 In 1988 it became Acxiom Corporation.